hpca-uji/PyDTNN/README.md

     for training+validation data, use test data for validation. `True` if specified.
   - `--validation-split`: Split between training and validation data.
+  - `--augment-horizontal-flip`: Probability to flip horizontally training images.
+If the value is less or equal to 0 it is disabled.
+Default: `0.0`.
-  - `--augment-flip`: Probability to flip training images.
+  - `--augment-vertical-flip`: Probability to flip vertically training images.
 If the value is less or equal to 0 it is disabled.
 Default: `0.0`.
   - `--augment-rotate`: Probability to rotate training images.
 If the value is less or equal to 0 it is disabled.
 Default: `0.0`.
   - `--augment-rotate-degree`: The maximum degree to rotate training images.
 Default: `90.0`.
   - `--augment-brightness`: Probability to change the brightnes to training images.
 If the value is less or equal to 0 it is disabled.
 Default: `0.0`.